openaps/docs/docs/Automate-system/validate-output.md

 status = monitor/status.json
 reporter = JSON

+You many need to change where the openaps system should look for these reports depending on where they are.

-4) Add the command openaps statys-upload to your loop.
+4) Add the command openaps status-upload to your loop.
 I add it after the main loop

 Some things to be aware of:

 1) Make sure that the timezones for the pi (use sudo raspi-config to change timezones), in your monitor/clock-zoned.json report and the Nightscout website are all in the same timezone.

-2) The basal changes won't appear in NIghtscout until the second time the loop runs.
+2) The basal changes won't appear in Nightscout until the second time the loop runs.

 3) The OpenAPS pillbox will show you when the last time your loop ran.
 If you hover over it, it will provide critical information that was used in the loop.
 It will help you understand what the loop is doing on every cycle.